tomasaltilio/Food_Detective/README.md

 ## Site
 ### Landing page
-Complete your personal information
+Complete your personal information :pencil:

 ![Landing page](./images/landingpage.png)

-### Upload an image of your meal
+### Upload an image of your meal :camera_with_flash:

 ![Meal](./images/uploadedphoto.png)

 ### Get its nutritional information
+You will get warnings if you are exceeding recommended levels of different nutritional components

 ![Meal](./images/nutritional.png)